daemontus/artefact-aeon-py/README.md

 For each run, runner creates a new output directory whose name contains the name of the benchmarked python script, model directory, timestamp, and flag whether the run was parallel.
 Additionally, runner compiles a `.csv` file with runtimes for each benchmark, and an aggregated `.csv` file with "instances completed before time".

-Before starting, make sure you have AEON.py installed (`pip install biodivine_aeon`).
-On macOS, you'll also need `gtimeout` (coreutils).
-AEON.py should be fully multiplatform, other tools were only tested on **linux**. `CABEAN` and `iFVS` are provided in the repository.
-Python library `pystablemotifs` must be installed according to instructions provided [here](https://github.com/jcrozum/pystablemotifs).
+Before starting, make sure:
+ - You have AEON.py installed (`pip install biodivine_aeon`).
+ - On macOS, you'll also need `gtimeout` (coreutils).
+ - AEON.py should be fully multiplatform, other tools were only tested on Linux.
+ - But they should also work on other systems in theory -- you may need to switch binaries in the scripts to the appropriate OS tohugh.
+ - `CABEAN` and `iFVS` are provided in the repository.
+ - `pystablemotifs` must be installed according to instructions provided [here](https://github.com/jcrozum/pystablemotifs).
+ - Also, make sure you have Z3 installed.

 Runner invocation: